 If you complete the session and feel it didn't deliver value, tell me within 7 days and I'll refund you in full.
 I've never had to.
 That's the bar.

 90 minutes.
-One clear next move.
-A written plan.
+A clear view of the real problem, a move you can take this week, and a written plan.
 Booked, paid, and on your calendar in under 5 minutes.